 The Lost Hills Sheriff Station handles a variety of cases, including DUI and vehicular manslaughter arrests.
 These are serious charges that can have significant legal and personal consequences.
 Understanding the types of cases they handle can help you prepare for potential legal issues.

-It's crucial to know your rights when dealing with the Lost Hills Sheriff Station.
-If you have a case there, you'll want to get somebody local who knows how to deal with them, knows how to assert your rights.
+When dealing with the Lost Hills Sheriff Station, it's crucial to know your rights.
+If you have a case, you'll want to get somebody local who knows how to deal with them and knows how to assert your rights.
 They illegally stop people all the time — just stopping them for no reason, and of course, when you're DUI, trying to argue that they stopped you for no reason is not as effective as if you weren't DUI.
-I've handled many cases involving the Lost Hills Sheriff Station and know their practices.
-I know how to handle an investigation of cases, and I can help you assert your rights.
+I've handled many cases involving the Lost Hills Sheriff's Station and am familiar with their practices.
+I am familiar with handling investigations of cases, and I can assist you in asserting your rights.

 So, if you have a case involving the Lost Hills Sheriff Station, can an attorney who knows what they're doing?
 Make a phone call — I've handled cases like this for a long time now.
 What I do is have you come in.
-We talk about the arrest, what happened, the stop, and what you're charged with, and then we get a game plan together so we're able to combat some of the illegal practices that are going on there.
+We discuss the arrest, what happened during the stop, and the charges you're facing, and then we develop a game plan to combat some of the illegal practices that are occurring.

 I remember going there with a friend and being pulled over for no reason.
 Once they realized that we hadn't been drinking at all, they just let us go right away.
 That's the problem.
 If they catch you doing something, it's a huge problem.
-But if they miss you, they just let you go, and nobody ever puts them in check.
+But if they miss you, they just let you go, and nobody ever holds them accountable.

 So, the key is to have an attorney who knows what these guys do, knows how to deal with them, and knows how to get the result you must have in your San Fernando Valley criminal case if you're dealing with the Lost Hills Sheriff Station.